-The Sub-Fund may have exposure to emerging market bonds, derivatives, options and futures for efficient portfolio management purposes.
+The Sub-Fund may have long and short exposure to developing and emerging market securities, bonds, derivatives, options and futures for efficient portfolio management purposes.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?